 We tend to think of just-in-time manufacturing as a relatively new concept.
-Dell builds your PC when you order it, but does it quickly, so you are satisfied with the speed of delivery and Dell never has excess PC inventory on its hands.
+Dell builds your PC when you order it but does it quickly, so you are satisfied with the speed of delivery.
+Plus, Dell never has excess PC inventory on its hands.
 However, the idea is not new at all.
-In the 1940’s Toyota began applying the principal to its production lines after taking a lesson from an unexpected place: the grocery store.
+In the 1940s, Toyota began applying the principle to its production lines after taking a lesson from an unexpected place: the grocery store.

-Toyota realized that the same principal would work for items needed on its manufacturing floor.
+Toyota realized that the same management technique would work for items needed on its manufacturing floor.
 They further enhanced the idea by adding Kanban cards, which served as a visual signal of the state of inventory.
-In fact, the word Kanban when translated directly means, “‘signboard, shopkeeper's in-business sign.”
-The approach can be applied to any business process, so its use is not limited to the manufacturing of hard goods.
+The approach can be applied to any business process with work in progress, so its use is not limited to the manufacturing of hard goods.

 Principle #1 – Visualize Workflow

 Given the origin of the word, it isn’t surprising that the first principle of Kanban is about visualization.
-Unlike some business process approaches, Kanban doesn’t proscribe a workflow; it only requires that it be documented in a way that can easily be visualized.
+Unlike some business process approaches, Kanban doesn’t proscribe a workflow; it only requires that work in progress be managed in a way that can easily be visualized.
 To begin a Kanban improvement, it is important to visually map the process as it currently exists.
 Only then will opportunities for improvement become obvious.
-Visualization continues once Kanban is implemented and serves as a way to communicate the state of projects, process, and inventory.
+Visualization continues once Kanban is implemented and communicates the state of projects, processes, and inventory.

 Principle #2 – Limit Work in Progress

 The goal of Kanban is to move every bit of work efficiently from beginning to end with as little waste and lag as possible.
 This requires limiting the amount of work in the pipeline to what can reasonably be managed at a given time.
-Just like in the grocery store, inventory is pulled from the back room to the shelf only when customer demand makes space for it, so too, the Kanban approach moves work from one stage to the next only when it is pulled through by “customer” demand.
+Like in the grocery store, inventory is pulled from the backroom to the shelf only when customer demand makes space for it.
+The Kanban approach moves work from one stage to the next only when it is pulled through by “customer” demand.
 Work is never pushed forward, so bottlenecks are avoided.

 Principle #3 – Focus on Flow

-When the first two principles of Kanban are in place, work flows freely and just feels easy.
-Your attention, therefore, should be focused on any interruptions in flow.
-These represent opportunities for additional visualization and process improvement.
+When the first two principles of Kanban are in place, workflows flow freely.
+Your attention, therefore, should be focused on any interruptions in flow, which represent opportunities for additional visualization and process improvement.

 Principle #4 – Continuous Improvement

 Kanban isn’t something that is ever “finished.”
 The approach requires constant monitoring and analysis to look for the next best way to improve.
-Conditions, resources and customer demands change over time, so it is always important to assess flow and look for blockers or friction that can be alleviated.
+Conditions, resources, and customer demands change over time, so it is essential to assess flow and look for blockers or friction teams can remove.